jackdewinter/pymarkdown/docs/rules/rule_md004.md

 ## Reasoning

+### Readability

-While the parsing engines do not usually have any problems with inconsistent Unordered List Start styles, a human reader of the same document will encounter difficulty.
+While the parsing engines do not usually have any problems with inconsistent Unordered List Start styles, a human reader of the same document will not have the same experience.
+A human reader will need to mentally keep track of which List elements belong to which List Start characters, slowing them down in the process.
 By enforcing a rule to make the Unordered List Start style consistent, the human reader will be able to read the document with less issues.